управлять коммутаторами OpenFlow (administer OpenFlow switches)

 identify a set of flows:

-A cookie can be associated with a flow using the add-flow
+A cookie can be associated with a flow using the add-flow,

-commands. value can be any
+add-flows, and mod-flows commands. value can be any

 64-bit number and need not be unique among flows.
 If this